How to Justify the Cost of Kiosks for Restaurants

 Our research shows 54% of millennials say self-ordering kiosks improve the restaurant experience, while nearly half of all diners – 49% – say the same.

-The definition of “hospitality” is actively changing with the addition of guest facing, self-service technology in restaurants.
+The definition of “hospitality” is actively changing with the addition of guest-facing, self-service technology in restaurants.
 While a large portion of restaurant-goers seek a traditional hospitality experience, there are a growing number of guests who prefer a quicker ordering process.

-The self-serve kiosk is a great step towards giving customer what they desire while also improving your restaurant operations.
+The self-serve kiosk is a great step towards giving customers what they desire while also improving your restaurant operations.
 Because kiosks allow on-the-go millennials to customize as desired and avoid the lines, kiosks are transforming their QSR dining experience.

 3) Kiosks Increase Ticket Sizes